ProsperieEli/Pizza-Quiz/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## HTML
+1) Button
+    -Why?
+To launch quiz.
+2) Results Div
+    why?
+Need a place to give feedback.

+## State
+Keep track of how many questions the user got right inside function (local state):
+`let correctAnswers = 0;`

+## Events
+1) on button click
+    -Start the quiz